megasnort/grind-table-fun/README.md

-# MAALTAFELFUN
+# GRIND TABLE FUN

-Currently only Dutch version of learning 'X' and ':' exercises.
+Currently only Dutch version (Maaltafelfun) of learning 'X' and ':' exercises.
 Pull request welcome for language support.

 ## Installation